AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

    - Weirdness/crazyness (any concerns?):
      - No

 In my opinion, the film loos way to "future".
-Some of the parts are pretty cool, like analyzing system for the rescuers  to analyze the situation during the fire, for example and react more efficient but it is still not so up to date right now.
+Some of the parts are pretty cool, like analyzing system for the rescuers  to analyze the situation during the fire, for example and react more efficient but it is still not so up to date right now.</br>

    **Film 3(The Internet of Scrimps)**
    - Scenarios and application domains: